bridgesense/lampready/README.md

 The RHEL Box
 ---

 I recently added a Box script based off of [Scott McCarty's](https://crunchtools.com/moving-linux-services-to-containers) thoughts on using a single podman container to build a LAMP stack.
-If you are on [RHEL](https://www.redhat.com/en/enterprise-linux-8) or use [podman](https://podman.io/), you might want to test it out.
+If you use [podman](https://podman.io/), you might want to test it out.
+Podman will need to be logged into registry.access.redhat.com in this example.

 Since CentOS has moved out of the production space, this is a good way to see websites working in the RHEL environment.
 Thankfully, there's not much difference.

 How to Install the RHEL Box?
 ---
 Download the box script into your project's root directory.
 A pretty rough video demonstration can be seen [here](https://bridgesense.com/blog/making-friends-with-podman).
 Most of the notes on the Vagrant box described below apply, as this script closely models it.

 ```
 curl https://raw.githubusercontent.com/bridgesense/lampready/master/box > box